eventualbuddha/jankycheck/README.md

 ### Install

 ```
-$ npm install -g git://github.com/eventualbuddha/jankycheck.git
+$ npm install -g jankycheck
 ```

-You don't have to install it globally, it's just easier that way.
+You don't have to install it globally, it's just easier to test it out that way.

 ### Write some properties